 4. Poor sleep habits

-These may include irregular bedtime schedule, watching TV or eating from bed, exposure to blue light before bed, an uncomfortable sleeping environment, or prolonged naps.
+These may include irregular bedtime schedules, watching TV or eating from bed, exposure to blue light before bed, an uncomfortable sleeping environment, or prolonged naps.

 Your circadian rhythm is the body’s internal clock that guides your sleep-wake cycle.
 Suppose you are always traveling, working late, waking up early, or have a job schedule that keeps changing.
 In that case, it can interfere with your circadian rhythm, metabolism, and temperature regulation, making it difficult to sleep well at night.